Muslims-in-Tech-MIT/QuranVerseBot/README.md

 ## License

-QuranVerseBot is licensed under the ISC license.
+QuranVerseBot is licensed under the MIT license.
 See the LICENSE file for more details.